gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 The resource `/views/default` has been deleted since a view does not have a **default** field anymore.

-#### Management UI
+#### Management Console

 The actual portal has been replaced by a brand new version, with its own location.
-As a consequence, the URL of the management UI has been modified to remove the **/management** part.
+As a consequence, the URL of the Management Console has been modified to remove the **/management** part.

 For instance, to access the _Platform Overview_ page, you should use `https://host/\#!/platform` instead of `https://host/#!/management/platform`